 If you send about as many emails as you receive, you will come out even.
 However, there currently is no payment network that could easily handle millions of payments per second without charging a substantial fee, and even open-source alternatives like the Lightning Network are still far from mass adoption.

-To keep your inbox clean, unsubscribe from unwanted marketing emails, and don’t hesitate to click the ‘report spam’ button.
-You can opt-out of receiving alerts and notifications from services you use by logging into their website and apps.
+To keep your inbox clean, unsubscribe from unwanted marketing emails, and don’t hesitate to click the “report spam” button.
+You can opt out of receiving alerts and notifications from services you use by logging in to their websites and apps.
 You might be able to regulate the sensitivity of your spam filter, though once in a while, it might be advisable to check if you missed something important!